-Although this new website has been in development for the last year we’ve released new functionality often, as part of our user story based Agile approach.
+Although this new website has been in development for over a year we’ve released new functionality often, as part of our user story based Agile approach.

 We were keen for our new systems architecture to be based on free open source technologies wherever possible giving us the flexibility to keep the technology up to date and ensuring a high degree of portability.

-We wanted an architecture that included middleware to pull together the images from our digital asset management system and our catalogue records from Mimsy, and feed them through to the new CMS.
-We required a fast search interface that could handle the queries on our nearly 100,000 records as well as tailored faceted filtering queries selected by the user.
+We wanted an architecture that included middleware to pull together the images from our digital asset management system and records from our collection management system, and feed this data through to the new CMS.
+We required a fast search interface that could handle the queries on our 92,000+ records as well as tailored faceted filtering queries as selected by the user.

-In the end we built the system using a Drupal install for our middleware, a separate Drupal install for the CMS, both on the Acquia platform as well as Drupal Commerce, CiviCRM, Amazon S3 cloud storage for our dissemination images, Apache Solr search, and a custom designed front end layer.
+In the end we built the system using a Drupal install for our middleware, a separate Drupal install for the CMS, both on the Acquia platform, as well as Drupal Commerce, CiviCRM, Amazon S3 cloud storage for our dissemination images, and Apache Solr search.

 New and Improved Design

 Using an Agile method of software development, namely Scrum and Kanban, we ensured code releases that took place quickly and often.
-This method of development meant that we could respond quickly to newly gathered requirements and remain focused on high priority functionality.
+This methodology meant that we could respond quickly to newly gathered requirements and remain focused on high priority tasks.

-We took requirements, prioritised them, and created user stories and acceptance criteria to discuss with the user experience and design team and the developers.
+We took requirements, prioritised them, and created user stories and acceptance criteria to discuss with the UX/design team and developers.
 We developed using two week sprints having sprint planning and refinement, daily standups, and retrospectives.